Maryland Route 208: Route description

 MD 208 begins as 38th Avenue as its intersection with US 1 Alt.
 (Bladensburg Road), which forms the border between the towns of Cottage City and Colmar Manor.
 The state highway heads northwest as a two-lane undivided road through Cottage City and crosses over CSX's Capital Subdivision railroad line, which carries MARC's Camden Line.
 At the railroad bridge, MD 208 enters the town of Brentwood and its name changes to 38th Street, which intersects US 1 (Rhode Island Avenue).
 The highway continues north through Brentwood as a municipally-maintained street.
 State maintenance resumes at MD 208's bridge across the Northwest Branch Anacostia River, where the highway leaves Brentwood and enters the city of Hyattsville.
 There, the state highway turns west onto Hamilton Street.
 MD 208 expands to a four-lane undivided highway shortly before it reaches its northern terminus at MD 500 (Queens Chapel Road).
-Hamilton Avenue continues straight to provide access to Ager Road and the West Hyattsville station on the Washington Metro's Green and Yellow lines.
+Hamilton Avenue continues straight to provide access to Ager Road and the West Hyattsville station on the Washington Metro's Green Line.

 Though the road is inventoried as running north and south by the Maryland State Highway Administration and is signed as such at its intersection with US 1 Alt., most of the route is signed as west and east.